It’s a cultural trope to “want what you can’t have,” but it’s also a principle based on decades of psychological research.

 - What are examples of scarcity in marketing?

 - Scarcity principle gone wrong: what not to do

-Scarcity is the phenomenon where, when a product or service is limited in availability (or perceived as being limited), it becomes more attractive.
+The scarcity principle is the phenomenon where, when a product or service is limited in availability (or perceived as being limited), it increases its value and becomes more attractive.

 This makes sense in a traditional economic way, where less supply and more demand drives up prices.
 It also makes sense on an intuitive level.
 When mom said you couldn’t have a toy, didn’t you want it more?

 Primarily discussed in terms of natural resources, Economics Help says it best:

 “Resource scarcity is defined as a situation where demand for a natural resource is exceeding the supply – leading to a decline in available resources.
 When we talk about scarce resources, we usually imply that current use is unsustainable in the long-term.

 Scarcity can involve non-renewable resources, such as oil, precious metals, and helium.
 It can also involve potentially renewable resources, which are being consumed faster than their ability to replenish (e.g. over-fishing, excess use of fresh water.)”